spencerjibz/SimpleNodeRestApi/README.md

     TOKEN_SEC:process.env.TOKEN_SEC||'secretKey',
     ADMIN_NAME:''//['an array of authorized users']
     /*
-    ADD AS MUCH CONFIG PROPS AS YOU LIKE FProOR YOUR APP,
+    ADD AS MUCH CONFIG PROPS AS YOU LIKE FOR YOUR APP,

     */